This post may contain Affiliate Links. Please see my Disclaimer for more details.

 Buttermilk Waffles

-While the chicken is marinating, mix flour, salt, baking powder, and sugar in a large bowl.
-In a medium bowl, beat eggs, buttermilk, melted butter, and vanilla extract together; pour the wet mixture into the flour mixture and mix until smooth.
+While the chicken is marinating, mix flour, salt, baking powder, and sugar in a large bowl, in a medium bowl, beat eggs, buttermilk, melted butter, and vanilla extract together; pour the wet mixture into the flour mixture and mix until smooth.
 Set aside for 5 minutes.

 Heat the waffle maker to the desired temperature and spray it with cooking spray.
 Pour enough batter to cover the bottom of the waffle iron, close the waffle iron, and cook for 3-4 minutes, depending on the desired color.

-Pro Recipe Tips & Tricks
+Chicken and Waffles Pro Recipe Substitutions, Tips & Tricks

 - To create crags of crispy bits on your chicken, squeeze the chicken slightly as you dredge it in flour.